La Sportiva Spantik Review

 When considering warmth for a double boot to be used in very cold climates, it is important to consider toe wiggle room.
 If your boots fit too tight and don't allow your toes to wiggle, your feet will be cold.
 After surveying many winter mountaineers, we found that the consensus is to size your Spantiks a half size larger than other Sportiva mountain boots that you may own.
 While this may sacrifice a small amount of performance, it equates to extra warmth in places where you need it most.

 Usually, when climbing in colder environments, for which this boot is intended, moisture from the inside is more of a threat than from the outside.The outer of this boot is waterproof just in case.
 The advantage of double boots is that the inner boot comes out and can be dried with body heat in your sleeping bag at night.

 The Spantiks laces are a potential fail point for some people.
 Our test pair has seen many days of use, and the lacing worked without a problem.
 The lacing design allows you to rig up a do-it-yourself lace should you slice through one with a crampon.
 (You will need to take your gloves off to do this.)
 It's not a bad idea to have an extra lace or two with you if you are getting dropped off by ski plane for a month someplace cold and steep.

 These boots are designed for multi-day trips in cold climates.
 Alaska, the Andes, anywhere you need to ski in your mountaineering boots, and hard technical climbing in ice and snow.

 After a recent trip the Alaska range's Ruth Gorge, we decided that the Spantik was the one piece of gear that was absolutely perfect for the trip.
 We wouldn't change it in any way or consider any other boot for next time.
 Alaska.
 Spantik.
 Done.

 The Spantik is the most expensive boot in the review by far.
 How much are your toes worth?
-Assuming you have the regular quantity, this boot retails for $75 per toe.
+Assuming you have the regular quantity, this boot retails for around $75 per toe.
 We think that this is a deal.